Ravi-457/Telco-Customer-Churn-Analysis-Retention-Dashboard/README.md

-# Telco Customer Churn Analysis
+# Telco Customer Churn Analysis & Retention Dashboard

-# Overview
+#  Project Overview

-An end-to-end data analytics project analyzing customer churn in a telecommunications company.
-The project uses **Python, Pandas, SQL, and Power BI** to clean data, identify churn patterns, and generate actionable business insights.
+This project analyzes customer churn for a telecommunications company to understand customer behavior and identify the key factors contributing to churn.
+The project follows an end-to-end data analytics workflow using **Python, Pandas, SQL, and Power BI**.

+# Objectives

+* Analyze overall customer churn and retention.
+* Identify customer segments with high churn rates.
+* Understand the impact of contract type, tenure, payment method, internet service, and charges on churn.
+* Create an interactive dashboard to present key insights and KPIs.

- Tools Used
+# Tools & Technologies

-* **Python & Pandas** – Data cleaning and analysis
+* **Python & Pandas** – Data cleaning, transformation, and analysis
 * **SQL** – Data querying and business analysis
-* **Power BI** – Interactive dashboard and visualization
+* **Power BI** – Interactive dashboard and data visualization
-* **DAX** – KPI and calculated measures
+* **DAX** – Calculated measures and KPIs

+# Project Workflow

+1. Cleaned and prepared the raw Telco Customer Churn dataset using Python and Pandas.
+2. Handled missing values, corrected data types, and prepared the dataset for analysis.
+Performed SQL queries to analyze churn patterns and customer segments.
+4. Created KPIs and calculated measures using DAX.
+5. Developed an interactive Power BI dashboard with charts, filters, and key metrics.
+6. Analyzed the results to identify high-risk customer segments and potential retention opportunities.

 # Key Analysis

-* Overall churn and retention rate
+* Customer Churn Rate
+* Churn by Contract Type
+* Churn by Tenure Group
-* Churn by contract type and tenure
+* Churn by Internet Service
-* Churn by payment method and internet service
+* Churn by Payment Method
-* Monthly charges and customer segments
+* Churn by Monthly Charges
-* Identification of high-risk churn segments

-# Dashboard

-The Power BI dashboard provides interactive KPIs, charts, and filters to explore customer churn patterns and understand the factors influencing customer retention.
+* Customer Retention Analysis
+* High-Risk Customer Segments

 # Key Outcome

-Identified important customer segments and factors associated with higher churn, providing insights that can help businesses develop targeted customer retention strategies.
+The analysis identifies customer groups that are more likely to churn and highlights the factors associated with customer attrition.
+These insights can help businesses develop targeted retention strategies, improve customer experience, and reduce customer churn.